 - Accessible website (described above)

-- Information and documents on OC Transpo services, policies and programs available upon request in an accessible format (Braille, html or plain text) or with communication supports.
+- Information and documents on OC Transpo services, policies, and programs available upon request in an accessible format (Braille, HTML, or plain text) or with communication support.
 Contact us to request information in an alternative format or fill in the City's online form to make a request.

-- In addition to the accessible formats available for print and electronic formats, OC Transpo's TTY or teletypewriter line enables persons with hearing disabilities to communicate with OC Transpo staff in a two-way text conversation over the telephone line.
+- In addition to the accessible formats, available for print and electronic formats, OC Transpo's TTY (teletypewriter line) enables persons with hearing disabilities to communicate with our staff in a two-way text conversation over the telephone line.
 TTY service is available by calling 613-741-5280.